vault27/Foundation/paloalto.md

     - Redirect - intranet hostname (a hostname with no period in its name) that resolves to the IP address of the Layer 3 interface on the firewall to which web requests are redirected.
 The firewall intercepts unknown HTTP or HTTPS sessions and redirects them to a Layer 3 interface on the firewall using an HTTP 302 redirect to perform authentication.
 This is the preferred mode because it provides a better end-user experience (no certificate errors).
 If you use Kerberos SSO or NTLM authentication, you must use Redirect mode because the browser will provide credentials only to trusted sites.
 Redirect mode is also required if you use Multi-Factor Authentication to authenticate Captive Portal users
 - Certificate authentication profile - for authenticating users via certificate

-### Authentication policy

-Basicly it defines whom to show captive portal.

-Policies > Authentication

-- Source in all forms
-- Destination in all forms
-- Service/URL category
-- Authentication enforcement object
-- Logging

 ### Debug

 Show logged in users